mongodb-developer/aws-bedrock-ts/README.md

    - Choose MongoDB Atlas as the Vector Database and configure the connection.
 5. Create a Bedrock Agent:
    - Go to the Agents section in the Bedrock console.
-   - Create a new agent, selecting the Claude 3 Sonnet model.
+   - Create a new agent, selecting the Claude 3.5 Sonnet model.
    - Add your Knowledge Base to the agent.
    - Set up a YouTube search action group (optional):
      - Create a new action group in your agent.
      - Set up a Lambda function for YouTube search (see project documentation for details).
-6. Note down the Agent ID and Agent Alias ID for use in the application.
+6. Note down the Agent ID and Agent Alias ID for use in the application after you saved and prepared the agent.

 For detailed instructions on setting up AWS Bedrock, refer to the [AWS Bedrock documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html).